RequestNetwork/docs.request.network/request-network-api/crosschain-payments.md

 Discover how Request Network API can enhance your app's features - [book a call](https://calendly.com/mariana-rn/request-network-demo-docs) with us.
 {% endhint %}

-{% hint style="warning" %}
-**Warning:** Crosschain payments are currently only available in our staging environment at [https://api.stage.request.network](https://api.stage.request.network) and are not ready for production use.
-Use with caution.
-{% endhint %}

 Crosschain payments allow users to pay a request using a stablecoin from a different blockchain network than the one specified on the request.
-For example, a payer can pay a request for USDC on Base using USDT from their Polygon wallet.
+For example, a payer can pay a request for USDC on Base using USDT from their Optimism wallet.

 ## Benefits